Cohort IV Participants (2016-2018):

 - Gene Park, Associate Professor of Political Science, Loyola Marymount University

 - Daniel Aldrich,Professor of Political Science, Co-Director of the Security and Resilience Studies Program, Northeastern University

 - James Gannon, Executive Director, Japan Center for International Exchange

-- Mary Alice Haddad, Associate Professor of Government, Wesleyan University
+- Mary Alice Haddad, Associate Professor of Government, Chair of the College of East Asian Studies, Wesleyan University

 - Mark Manyin, Specialist in Asian Affairs, Congressional Research Service

-- Matthew Marr, Assistant Professor of Sociology, Florida International University
+- Matthew Marr, Associate Professor of Sociology, Florida International University

-- Sherry Martin Murphy, Foreign Affairs Research Analyst, U.S. Department of State
+- Sherry Martin , Foreign Affairs Research Analyst, U.S. Department of State

 - Kay Shimizu, Assistant Professor of Political Science, Columbia University